Convex-Labs/hermes_shuffler/readme.md

 Uses the VRF to generate a seed.
 Then use pandas to shuffle pre-committed metadata.
 Then convert shuffled metadata to JSON which is uploaded to IPFS.
 Then call setBaseURI on the NFT to change metadata to the shuffled data.

+use NFT_metadata_refresher to refresh the metadata and images for your entire collection on OpenSea.

 Check our Medium post for more details: https://medium.com/@convexlabs/how-to-verify-that-honestnft-vigilantes-are-randomly-distributed-2592665c5c72